elishevaelbaz/algo-practice/29-Dynamic Programming/README.md

 # Dynamic Programming
-A method for solving a complex probelm by breaking it down into a collection of simpler subproblems, solving each of the subproblems just once, and storing their solutions (this reduces duplication).
+A method for solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of the subproblems just once, and storing their solutions (this reduces duplication).

 Using past knowledge to make solving a future problem easier